BBC Logo

 BBC Symbol

 In ’58, the company’s first logo was created, which became its face on all television channels.
-Since then, the corporation began to pay attention to studying the demand in the market of television services, its image, and design.
+Since then, the corporation began to pay attention to studying the demand in the market for television services, its image, and its design.

-From 1965 to 1991, the company was increasing its capacity, increasing opportunities, launching new radio channels, closing obsolete, constantly expanding its coverage.
+From 1965 to 1991, the company increased its capacity, increased opportunities, launched new radio channels, closed obsolete, and constantly expanded its coverage.
 The development of science allowed the BBC, which immediately introduced all the novelties and achievements of modern technology, to successfully compete for leadership in the global information market, where competition in its field has increased and strengthened over the years.
-So on March 11, 1991, the first satellite channel BBC World Service Television, went on air.
+So, on March 11, 1991, the first satellite channel, BBC World Service Television, went on air.

 The end of the last century was marked by the corporation’s transition to digital broadcasting in all directions.

-The new 21 century, with all its features, has led to dramatic changes in the structure of the corporation.
+The new 21st century, with all its features, has led to dramatic changes in the corporation’s structure.
 Some international radio and television broadcasting channels were shut down.
 The corporation started to redirect its efforts to the Internet.

 1958 – 1963